CIS-UH/cis-2336-su24-cengage-assignment-1-jas1thi/README.md

-TASK 1
- Hands-On task1: Financial Planning Tips
+# Hands-On task1: Financial Planning Tips

 ## Project Description
 In this project, you will use the `document.write()` method to create an ordered list of financial planning tips on a web page.
 The final result should match the image provided in Figure 1-23.